 - Linear axis: Linear scale distribution.
 Read more about the gauge's axis in the Axis article.

 - Indicators: Built-in indicators (Arrow, Needle) that allow customization of the appearance, including fill, stroke and shape.
-Read more about this in the Indicators article.
+For more information check the Indicators article.

 - Ranges: A collection of ranges that allows you to mark different parts of the scale.
-Read more about this in the Ranges article.
+Check here for more info.

 - Animations: Smooth out of the box animations.
 Read more about this in the Animations article.